SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 To whet your appetite, here's a complete [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) system for a `user` table, with searching, browsing, sorting, paging, creating, updating, deleting, validation and localized user error messages.
 With some popular frameworks this would require dozens, even hundreds of lines of code.
 Not with Agile Toolkit:

 <?-- Would it be better to show them a relational example with master-detail?
-Even more impressive??>
+Even more impressive? ?>

     TODO
     // Let's set up a data Model